-Like so much of the coolest, freshest street culture, the fade hairstyle emerged from the barbershops in African-American neighbourhoods in the mid 80’s.
+Like so much of the coolest, freshest street culture, the fade haircut emerged from the barbershops in African-American neighbourhoods in the mid 80’s.

 Like anything, the best fades take time and precision.
 If the place feels rushed find somewhere else.

-Fades are also better suited to darker hair where the graduation can be seen clearly – so those going grey or light blondes might wanna think twice.
-Not saying it’s impossible but it’s generally a younger man’s do.
-Or a middle aged real estate agent trying just that bit too hard to be cool.
+Fade haircuts are also better suited to darker hair where the graduation can be seen clearly – so those going grey or light blondes might wanna think twice.
+Not saying it’s impossible, mind.

-Aside from bringing in both pictures and the realisation that you will probably never resemble Jamie Dornan, be prepared for the fact that fades are some of the shortest haircuts around.
+Aside from bringing in both pictures and the realisation that you will probably never resemble Jamie Dornan, be prepared for the fact that fade haircuts are some of the shortest around.
 Shorter than you’ve maybe ever gone.
-Some practically touch the skin around the neck.
+Some fades practically touch the skin around the neck.
 Up top, the options expand.
 You can keep it short and textured or go with some length and height for a punk rockish vibe.